The Cowplain School: Buildings

 Cowplain School originally consisted of one building.
 As the student population increased, the school was extended.
 The original building became the Main Building.
 The Central Building and the South Wing were added, and then the West Wing.
 The Business Centre was completed during the academic year 2006/07 with the money from a Business and Enterprise College status grant.

-In the 1970s, the South Wing burned down, following a fire in the Mechanics Garage or either the Science & Home Economics departments.
+In the 1970s, the South Wing burned down, following a fire in the Science department on the top floor.
 It was rebuilt and from 2001-2003 was refurbished.